 - Allow children 5 and under to ride for free;

 - Provide easier access on the bus to parents with strollers.

-We are currently in the process of planning for the launch of Phase 2 later this year.
-Phase 2, funded by the Seasongood Foundation, will engage residents of Mt.
+We are currently working with the Cincinnati Public Library on Phase 2, which will launch on September 14.
+Phase 2, funded by the Seasongood Good Governmenta Foundation, will engage residents of East Westwood/Millvale, Lincoln Heights, Mt.
 Airy, Mt.
-Washington, Delhi Township, Lincoln Heights and Springdale.
+Washington, and Springdale.